George-Lobo/quant/README.md

 Building a platform for quant trading from scratch.
 Initial focus on Statistical Arbitrage using relative returns.
 Will possibly deal with absolute prices in the future.

-NEXT STEPS:
-1) function that tests for stationarity of each column in the dataframe individually (receive a series as argument)

 TO DOs:

+- Fix (?) negatively correlated stocks in check_arbitrage_opps.
+- Implement a test for opportunities that seem to be maintaining a high z-score for some time.

+FUTURE:

 - construct_pair_df: treat ratios of series to avoid infs and nans; create ratio columns
-- check_stationarity: implement other methods besides ADF
+- check_stationarity: implement other methods besides ADF; only be called inside another function
-- Function that receives current_date and analyzes if an investment opportunity arose in this date; must return True or False; only be called inside another function ()
+- Function that receives current_date and analyzes if an investment opportunity arose in this date; must return True or False;
 - stop_loss(loss)

 Useful links: